British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 I have been checking word by word to spot errors and missing plurals/possessives.

-It will take many months/year(s) to have it ready.
+It will take many years to have it ready.

 Some words need rechecking since I can't find plurals or the entries in the .dic use PFX and SFX, so I can't properly fix them.